Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

-# Preparing the OS for Zabbix
+# Getting started with Zabbix

 ## Requirements